danielecook/upvote.pub/README.md

 `python2.7 kickstart.py`

-- flask_reddit has tasks which must **occur on regular time intervals**.
+- base has tasks which must **occur on regular time intervals**.
 To make this happen, we use the `crontab`, which is present on UNIX systems.

 A crontab is a dash which allows you to specify what programs to run and how often.
-I've provided flask_reddit's example crontab in the root directory as `jobs.cron`.
+I've provided base's example crontab in the root directory as `jobs.cron`.

 To view your current crontab, run `crontab -l`.
 To edit your crontab, run `crontab -e`.